 1999 - Multimedia Inc. - live - discs: 1

 Here we are in San Francisco on stge.
 It seems that this show was recorded at the Maritime Hall and the precise date is not clear but I suppose that this set belongs to the "Reunion" album (1998) tour.
 The title tracks are quite confused and confusing; but at the end and after all it does not matter.
 There is even an incredible mistake by the compiler: "19.95 plus Tax" is repeated twice: not two different versions but the same track repeated twice; one after another.
 But there is not so much live material available in the record shops (in general and sadly the Abyssinians have been under recorded), so it is a real pleasure to have the chance to listen to the Abyssinians live on CD.
 Now let's talk about this release.
 The music is, well... the classics from Abyssinians.
 The supporting band plays pretty fine and the sound is engineered and recorded in the right way.
-What you cannot miss here a couple of acts which stand above the others: the great "Abendigo" which stands as one of their most powerful songs ever and "Satta Massagana" which is The Rastafari/Roots Anthem: thia is a very long versio of 19:54 minutes!
+What you cannot miss here a couple of acts which stand above the others: the great and magnificent "Abendigo" which stands as one of their most powerful songs ever and "Satta Massagana" which is The Rastafari/Roots Anthem: thia is a very long versio of 19:54 minutes!
 Maybe this not the perfect Abyssinians live set but as stated before this is the only one available up to now.
 I hope that an official release will come out as soon as possilbe.
 In the mean time enjoy this!
 Jah Bless!

 TREE OF SATTA - VOL.1 (WITH FRIENDS)